knightazura/ghost-sdk/Deploy-Ghost-to-EC2.md

 ``./ghost-deploy.sh --fork ErisDS --refspec my-branch --server test1 --clean`` would deploy my-branch from my own fork to the test1 server and then delete the local clone on my machine, providing I have the ghostdeploy.pem file for the ghost servers in .ssh

+4\. **FINALLY** After running the script, you will need to ssh to your ec2 instance and run `sudo restart ghost`.
+I am currently working on finding a way to do this as part of the deploy script.

 ## Redeploying

 Re-deploying should simply be a case of re-running the deploy scripts... [more instructions here](Updating-Deployed-Ghost-Instances)